Browse 1,200+ courses with a wide range of study options from online courses to diploma qualifications, training and full-time education. Learn more

 View our news, press releases, videos, announcements and publications about TAFE NSW.
 Learn more

-Universities, TAFE NSW and private colleges offer courses in everything from welding and water management to women's studies and Wiccan theology.
+Universities, TAFEs and private colleges offer courses in everything from welding to water management to Wiccan theology.
 So how do you decide which is the right one for you?

-There are no shortage of people doing a course they're not passionate about, simply because they got the marks to do it and/or because their parents pushed them into it.
-Those people either end up dropping out or going into a career that never sparked their imagination.
-Listen to advice, but realise that it's your life and you have to make the decisions on what to do with it.
+There's no shortage of people doing a course they aren't passionate about because they got the marks to do it and/or because their parents pushed them to.
+Those people either end up dropping out or going into a career that never fired their imagination.
+Listen to others' advice but realise that it's your life and you have to make the final decision on what to do with it.

-If you're a hands-on, practical type, you may find that doing a TAFE NSW course is more rewarding than undertaking a university course that's heavily theoretical.
+If you're a hands-on, practical type, you may well find doing a TAFE NSW course more rewarding than undertaking a university course that's heavily theoretical.

 Contrary to what you may have been told, it's not the end of the world if you fail to get into the course you had your heart set on.
-And it's not the end of the world if your course ends up being not perfect for you.
-You can always do a related or bridging course then transfer, or apply again down the track.
-You could even find a path into the industry you're interested in, that doesn't involve doing that particular course at all.
+You can always do a related or bridging course then transfer, apply again down the track, or find a path into the industry you're interested in that doesn't involve doing that particular course.

 In stark contrast to previous generations, today's school-leavers face a bewildering range of educational options.
 By making sure you have all the necessary information at your fingertips, you can make the right decision for your future.